Long-term Travel Considerations

 Buyer protections are much better for credit cards than debit cards or cash, because possible to ask credit card company to put hold on transaction until dispute resolved.
 Whereas with debit card or cash, you will have to fight merchant directly to get money back.
 In practice, this credit card feature of limited value to long-term travelers, who usually can't wait around several months for credit card dispute to be fully resolved.
 Better approach is to simply avoid major purchases where there is possibility of disputes.
 Purchases I make via credit/debit cards are for airfare, electronics, books and gear, with most of these purchases made over the internet.
 Disputes over airfare with major carrier are unlikely, and even less likely is possibility that consumer will prevail.
 Dispute with small travel agency is another matter—I recommend avoiding these or else paying with hard cash rather than plastic.
 Purchases for electronics, books and gear are usually for small amounts that I can afford to lose.
 In practice, I have yet to have problems with dishonest vendors for purchases made over the internet, probably because I carefully evaluate these vendors in advance.
 Long ago, I dropped a credit card after using it to buy a bus ticket.
 It was picked up by a thief, who quickly bought several thousand dollars of electronics goods (big-screen television, etc).
 Because I notified credit card company within a day of loss of card, and because thief was caught (while buying more electronics), and because I agreed to testify in court if that was ever necessary (it wasn't), charges were cancelled and I lost nothing.
 That is the only credit/debit card problem I have ever had.

 To reduce credit fraud, setup credit freeze at all major credit bureaus: Equifax, Experian, Transunion, Innovis.
 Credit freeze can be easily imposed and released online at zero cost.
-Release when want to establish new credit account, otherwise keep frozen to prevent fraudsters from creating credit accounts in your name.
+Release when you want to establish new credit account, otherwise keep frozen to prevent fraudsters from creating credit accounts in your name.

-Good mail box service will offer option of bundling and forwarding mail.
-USPS post office boxes are inferior to private mail box services for many reasons: (a) post office may return mail if not picked up within 30 days, especially if mail overflows box; (b) can't pay box rent while traveling, such as by automatic deduction from credit card or mailed check; (c) no forwarding service; (d) some mailers require street address, especially for UPS or Fedex packages.
+Good mailbox service will offer option of bundling and forwarding physical mail.
+USPS post office boxes are inferior to private mailbox services for many reasons: (a) post office may return mail if not picked up within 30 days, especially if mail overflows box; (b) can't pay box rent while traveling, such as by automatic deduction from credit card or mailed check; (c) no forwarding service; (d) some mailers require street address, especially for UPS or Fedex packages.
 In Reno, I use The Postal Depot, which charges $215/year as of Feb 2024 for their basic service, plus forwarding fees as needed.
 (I have never used their forwarding service.
 Instead, I let mail accumulate and pick up each Nov and Feb, months when I'm in the Reno area.
 I also receive packages at their office each Nov and Feb but do not let packages accumulate because there is a charge for that.)
 I have been with this company for over 20 years and can recommend highly.

 Storage locker